Why does water freeze when you place it in a freezer? Certainly not because the freezer sucks the heat out of it.

 It is the same with energy.
 If the surroundings are cold, a certain addition of energy has a big effect on increasing the entropy of those surroundings but if the surroundings are hot, adding the same fixed amount of energy leads to a far less significant increase in their entropy.

-When working under constant pressure (which is pretty much always as chemists) the heat change is identical to enthalpy change ΔH.
+When working under constant pressure (which is pretty much always as chemists) the heat absorbed by the surroundings, ΔHsurr⦵, is identical to enthalpy change of the reaction, ΔrH⦵.

 Recap:

-And finally, how to calculate the entropy change of the system or reaction?
+But how do we calculate the entropy change of the system or reaction?

 Luckily the absolute entropies of many substances, including phase changes, have been determined and we can simply look them up.